 Program Director: Gary Swanson, MD

-Our Psychiatry Residency Program, based at Allegheny General Hospital (AGH), has the following educational mission: to train residents to accurately and efficiently diagnose and treat patients with psychiatric and behavioral disorders using a biopsychosocial approach and to foster critical thinking and leadership skills
+Our Child and Adolescent Psychiatry Fellowship Program, based at Allegheny General Hospital (AGH), and in conjunction with the Center for Traumatic Stress, has the following educational mission: to train fellow to accurately and efficiently diagnose and treat children and adolescent patients with psychiatric and behavioral disorders using a biopsychosocial approach and to foster critical thinking and leadership skills.
+The program is especially committed to training fellows to be proficient in recognizing and treating the effects of trauma in children and adolescents.

-Clinical and didactic experiences are designed so that graduates will be proficient in developing an accurate diagnosis and thoughtful biopsychosocial formulation and implementing a treatment plan that includes any necessary medical evaluation, and provision of appropriate psychotherapies and psychopharmacology, and community, family and social interventions.
+Clinical and didactic experiences are designed so that graduates will be proficient in developing an accurate diagnosis and thoughtful biopsychosocial formulation and implementing a treatment plan that includes any necessary medical evaluation, provision of appropriate psychotherapies and psychopharmacology, and appropriate and effective educational, community, family and social interventions.

-The Psychiatry Residency program is part of the Graduate Medical Education (GME) opportunities offered by the AHN Medical Education Consortium.
-Learn more about Graduate Medical Education.
+The Child and Adolescent Psychiatry Fellowship program is part of the graduate medical education (GME) opportunities offered by the AHN Medical Education Consortium.
+Learn more about graduate medical education.

 Fax: (412) 330-4377